tdurova/testrail-plugin/README.md

       </mirrors>
     </settings>

-To run on your development box you can just do
+To run on your development box, you can just do

     'mvn hpi:run'

 That will build and start a Jenkins instance running at http://localhost:8080/jenkins.
 It will have the plugin installed but not configured.

-And to build a package to install on your production Jenkins box
+And to build a package to install on your production Jenkins box.

     mvn clean package

 That creates a .hpi file in the target directory.
-For more information about installing plugins, please see https://wiki.jenkins-ci.org/display/JENKINS/Plugins.
+For more information about installing plugins, please see [https://wiki.jenkins-ci.org/display/JENKINS/Plugins](https://wiki.jenkins-ci.org/display/JENKINS/Plugins "https://wiki.jenkins-ci.org/display/JENKINS/Plugins").